frealis/Book-Reviews-with-Goodreads/README.md

 - Creating a Login Page: https://www.youtube.com/watch?v=eBwhBrNbrNI

-- Login process:
+- Login & Sessions:

   1. The time between when a client logs on and logs off is called a "session", and Flask uses a "session object" to store information about a client during this time.
 So in Flask, a "session" is basically both a length of time and an object.

-  2. A "session object" is attached to a cookie and then encrypted, meaning that when it is stored on a client's browser it is visible to the client, but will appear as an encrypted jumble of characters.
-A "secret key" is used to sign the cookie in order to encrypt it.
+  2. When a client reigsters for a new account or signs in with an existing account, their username and user ID are stored in a "session object".
+A "session object" is basically a dictionary of key:value pairs used to represent an active session.
+Flask places the session object in a cookie and uses a "secret key" to encrypt it.
 When creating an instance of a Flask application within app.py/application.py (or whatever the name of the controller file is) its secret key can be set like this:

     > app = Flask(__name__)
     > app.secret_key = <secret key goes here>